Otter Crest Loop, Oregon Coast - Complete Guide, Hiking, History, Sights

 If you’re hiking the Oregon Coast Trail around Depoe Bay, all of it from about Boiler Bay through the southern edge of town is on the town’s sidewalks.
 After that, for the two miles between city limits and Otter Crest Loop Road, hiking means walking the dangerous highway.
 Here, however, the trail picks up again as a bike lane allows you a little more safety than the raging highway: at least cars are forced to move slowly here.

-At the end you reach spectacular Cape Foulweather and its 500-foot vistas.
+At the end you reach spectacular Cape Foulweather and its 500-foot-high vistas.

 See the Depoe Bay Virtual Tour for full information, and the links included here.
-Even more details on the Loop and its history will be in the upcoming book, Ultimate Oregon Coast Travel: Depoe Bay.
+Even more details on the Loop and its history in the book, Ultimate Oregon Coast Travel: Depoe Bay.
 Lodgings in Depoe Bay - Where to eat

 An Ocean Paradise Whales Rendezvous, Depoe Bay.
 50 feet above the waves.
 Private deck, private outdoor entrance.
 Large outdoor deck / garden area, wood fire pit, Adirondack chairs.
 Binoculars to watch the whales.
 147 N. Highway 101.
 Depoe Bay 541-765-3455.
 Website here.